lecy/neighborhood_change_phx/Capstone Dashboard/README.md

 (4/22/2019) Moved previous dashboard shell to archive folder (4/22/2019) Uploaded new dashboard shell with static maps for analysis and attempted Shiny apps

+(4/25/2019 - 4/29/2019) Continued updates to the dashboard_draft.Rmd with static maps and attempted Shiny widget elements.

+(04/28/2019) First attempt at shiny.io